b12consulting/nagra/contrib/weather/README.md

 The `foreign_key` parameter tells that the "city" column (the dict key) is a reference to the "city" table (the dict value).

-As a the number of table growth, tt can become quickly burdersome to define the table definition like this, that's why nagra comes with a function helper that can load all of those from a toml file.
+As a the number of table growth, it can become quickly burdersome to define the tables definitions like this, that's why Nagra comes with a function helper that can load all of those from a toml file.

 ## Schema